PrefectHQ/prefect/docs/guides/cloud-run-push-work-pools.md

 ![Configuring service account permissions in GCP](/img/guides/gcr-service-account-setup.png)

-Once your Service account is created, navigate to it's keys page to add an API key.
+Once the Service account is created, navigate to its *Keys* page to add an API key.
 Create a JSON type key, download it, and store it somewhere safe for use in the next section.

 ## Work Pool Configuration